-The inhibit reclose outputs are sealed in via a loss of voltage (any U/V) and are provided for use in sequential reclosing schemes; i.e., reclosing would be inhibited via this output until the voltage returns to normal at which time reclosing would then be permitted.
+The inhibit reclose outputs are sealed in via a loss of voltage and are provided for use in sequential reclosing schemes; i.e., reclosing would be inhibited via this output until the voltage returns to normal at which time reclosing would then be permitted.
 The basic premise behind sequential reclosing is to allow the end where the fault is the least severe to reclose first and then allow the other end to follow if the reclosure is successful as indicated by the return of voltage.

 The PLS System does not identify a three-phase fault only, but the following can be ascertained.
 The PDX and PDT functions will operate for all three-phase faults on the line and may operate for some severe unbalanced faults, including single-line-to-ground (SLG) faults if they are severe enough.
 Of the two functions, the PDT is the least likely to operate for SLG faults.
-The PD1 function will operate for all three-phase faults within its reach, for some severe line-to-line (L-L) and line-to-line-to-ground (L-L-G) faults but it will not operate for any SLG faults.
+The PD1 function will operate for all three-phase faults within its reach, for some severe line-to-line (L-L)and line-to-line-to-ground (L-L-G) faults but it will not operate for any SLG faults.

-Although these outputs are designated inhibit reclose and are normally used in sequential reclosing schemes, they can alternatively be used to block reclosing.
+Although these outputs are designated inhibit reclose and are normally used in sequential reclosing schemes, there is no reason why they can not be used to block reclosing.
 Therefore, if it is desired to block reclosing for all three-phase faults and if it is acceptable to block reclosing for some severe L-L and L-L-G faults then these contacts can be used.
 Note that blocking of reclosing for the severe L-L and L-L-G faults would be beneficial to the power system.

-The system logic will produce a lockout reclose output if a trip is initiated and there is an output from any or all of the following selectable functions:
+Links are provided in the system logic so that a lockout reclose output will be produced if a trip is initiated and there is an output from any or all of the following selectable functions: